-Our Board believes that an increase in the number of authorized shares of our common stock from 16,666,667 to 50,000,000 shares is in the best interests of our stockholders.
+Our Board believes that an increase in the number of authorized shares of our common stock from 50,000,000 to 350,000,000 shares is in the best interests of our stockholders.
 Increasing the number of authorized shares of common stock will enable us to engage in capital raising transactions and other strategic transactions involving the issuance of equity securities.
 Although we have no specific current plans to issue shares of common stock, we have limited capital, and in order for us to execute on our business plan and remain viable as a going concern, we must have the flexibility to engage in capital raising transactions until we are able to generate sufficient revenue and cash flow.
 Investors in prior transactions have purchased our common stock or our derivative securities, such as warrants, for which we must reserve unissued common stock.

 As discussed in more detail below in the section titled "Number of Shares of Common Stock Currently Outstanding and Subject to Issuance," we significantly rely on our authorized common stock.
+As a result of the number of shares currently outstanding or reserved for issuance, we currently have only 1,225,217 authorized shares available for issuance in a capital-raising transaction.
 We therefore may be limited in future capital raising opportunities that would require the issuance of shares of our common stock.
 Increasing the number of authorized shares of common stock will enable us to issue common stock or securities convertible or exercisable into common stock to investors and other strategic partners.
 These transactions, if they can be successfully negotiated and consummated, will help us fund our business plan, including the funding of our clinical trials.
 You should be aware that these potential capital raising transactions or other strategic transactions involving the issuance of additional shares of common stock will have a dilutive effect on our existing stockholders, as further described in the section below titled "Effects of Increase."